i99dash docs

 CI / headless machines

-Exhaustively — network calls with the key attached:
+Exhaustively — the network calls with the credential attached:

 1. GET /api/v1/dev/me (identity probe).